crandylb/stage2-1/README.txt

 stage2.flb
 To create your own implementation of Stage 2 you obviously need your own copy of the source code.
-Unfortunately that is not included here at the present time.
-There are several ways you can get it, although none of them are immediately convenient (see more below).
 Stage 2 was created by Professor William M. Waite in the late sixties at the University of Colorado.
 He is now retired (emeritus) but still has an office at CU Boulder (see ecce.colorado.edu/~waite).
-I have written to him requesting permission, and an appropriate license, to reproduce the stage2 source code and other components of the Mobile Programming System here.
-In the meantime we will have to make do with work-arounds.
+I have written to him requesting permission to reproduce the stage2 source code and other components of the Mobile Programming System here.
+He has graciously agreed, See his reply in full on my blog at crandylb.wordpress.com.

 getstg2.s2m
-This set of stage2 macros provides one of the work-arounds to obtain the source code for stage2 from the stage2.asm file.
+This set of stage2 macros provides one way to obtain the source code for stage2 from the stage2.asm file.
 The flb source statements are embedded in stage2.asm as comments with a semicolon ";" in column one.
 The macros remove the semicolon and append a period "." on each comment line restoring the original stage2 algorithm.
-These macro can be run using the executable stage2 with this command line:
-     stage2 getstg2.s2m <stage2.asm - stg2raw.flb
-Use wc to verify that the output file stg2raw.flb has 985 lines beginning with "BEGIN STG2." and ending with "END PROGRAM."
+These macro can be run using the executable stage2 with this command line: stage2 getstg2.s2m <stage2.asm - stg2raw.flb Use wc to verify that the output file stg2raw.flb has 985 lines beginning with "BEGIN STG2." and ending with "END PROGRAM."
 Rename stg2raw.flb to stage2.flb to build your own executable stage2 using make.
 This work-around provides a fully complete implementation of stage2 but the lack of explanatory comments will not make it easy to understand how it works.

 flb2yasm.scm
 This file is the set of simcmp macros to translate flb to x86 assembly